sksoumik/programming_notes/README.md

+##### Foreign

+Foreign Key references the primary key of another Table!
+It helps connect your Tables.

 ##### Normalization

 Normalization is a **database design technique** that reduces data redundancy and eliminates undesirable characteristics like Insertion, Update and Deletion Anomalies.
 Normalization rules divides larger tables into smaller tables and links them using relationships.